 \section{Introduction}

-The classical optimal transport (OT) problem \cite{Villani2009Optimal} seeks to match two probability measures while minimizing what is known as the expected transportation cost.
-At the heart of classical OT theory lies the principle of mass conservation, aiming to optimize the transportation from one probability measure to another under the premise that both measures maintain the same total mass, with strict preservation of mass throughout the transportation process.
-Statistical distances that arise from OT, such as the Wasserstein distances, have been widely applied across various machine learning domains, ranging from generative modeling \cite{arjovsky2017wasserstein,gulrajani2017improved} to domain adaptation \cite{courty2017joint} and representation learning \cite{kolouri2020wasserstein}.
-Notably, recent advancements have extended the OT problem to address certain limitations within machine learning applications.
+The classical optimal transport (OT) problem \cite{Villani2009Optimal} seeks to match two probability measures while minimizing the expected transportation cost.
+At the heart of classical OT theory lies the principle of mass conservation, which aims to optimize the transfer between two probability measures, assuming they have the same total mass and strictly preserving it.
+Statistical distances that arise from OT, such as Wasserstein distances, have been widely applied across various machine learning domains, ranging from generative modeling \cite{arjovsky2017wasserstein,gulrajani2017improved} to domain adaptation \cite{courty2017joint} and representation learning \cite{kolouri2020wasserstein}.
+Recent advancements have extended the OT problem to address certain limitations within machine learning applications.
 These advancements include: 1) facilitating the comparison of non-negative measures that possess different total masses via unbalanced \cite{chizat2018unbalanced} and partial OT \cite{figalli2010optimal}, and 2) enabling the comparison of probability measures across distinct metric spaces through Gromov-Wasserstein distances \cite{memoli2011gromov}, with applications spanning from quantum chemistry \cite{gilmer2017neural} to natural language processing \cite{alvarez2018gromov}.